3. Messages#

 A SEC node should reply with an Error report (

-) if it doesn’t implement this message.
+ProtocolError) if it doesn’t implement this message.
 Otherwise it should mirror the request, which may be updated with the logging-level actually in use.
 I.e. if an SEC node does not implement the “debug” level, but “error” and “info” and an ECS requests “debug” logging, the reply should contain “info” (as this is ‘closer’ to the original request than “error”) or “off”.
 Similarly, if logging of a too specific item is requested, the SEC node should activate the logging on the least specific item where logging is supported.
-E.g. if logging for<module>:<param>
+E.g. if logging for<module>:<param>is requested, but the SEC node only supports logging of the module, this should be reflected in the reply and the logging of the module is to be influenced.Note

 It is not foreseen to query the currently active logging level.
 It is supposed to default to

-followed by a specifier of
+"off".logfollowed by a specifier of

-and the message to be logged as JSON string in the datapart.
+<modulename>:<loglevel>and the message to be logged as JSON string in the datapart.
 This is an asynchronous event only to be sent by the SEC node to the ECS which activated logging.

 Example: